top of page

 Helen Deal Funeral Celebrant in North London & East Anglia

-As a family we find our way to back to Asia when we can, but our 'girls' are very much North Londoners now.
+As a family we find our way back to Asia whenever we can, but our 'girls' are very much North Londoners now.

 Life changed a lot after children - as it does!

-I also ran some lovely storytelling projects with older people, also reading groups - sharing poetry mainly.
+Back in London, I started teaching media skills, at one point working with Tottenham teenagers after the 2011 riots.
+I ran some lovely storytelling projects with older people, also reading groups - sharing poetry mainly.

 I could go on all day about 'Poem Power' and how poetry sparks neurons in the brain (scientifically proven; google it!).
 But I'll just say, the best of poems are a bit magic - like music, they can really heighten emotions and bring back memories.